prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 :::

 Open a terminal in the location where you downloaded the prysmctl binaries, rename the file to prysmctl, and run the following command.
-Some users will need to give permissions to the the downloaded binaries to be executable.
+Some users will need to give permissions to the downloaded binaries to be executable.
 Linux users can do this by right clicking the file, going to permissions, and clicking the `Allow executing file as program` checkmark.
 This may be different for each operating system.

 ```jsx
 ./prysmctl validator withdraw --beacon-node-host=<node-url> --path=<bls_to_execution_changes-*.json>